-NOTICE IS HEREBY GIVEN that the Annual General Meeting of SUNTAR ECO-CITY LIMITED (the "Company") will be held at 10 Ang Mo Kio Street 65, #06-10 Techpoint, Singapore 569059, on Monday, 30 April 2018 at 10.00 a.m. for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual General Meeting of SUNTAR ECO-CITY LIMITED (the "Company") will be held at 10 Ang Mo Kio Street 65, #06-10 Techpoint, Singapore 569059, on Tuesday, 30 April 2019 at 2.00 p.m. for the following purposes:

-AS ORDINARY BUSINESS
+AS ORDINARY BUSINESSES

-- 1. To receive and adopt the Directors' Statement and Audited Financial Statements of the Company and the Group for the financial year ended 31 December 2017 together with the Auditors' Report thereon.
-(Resolution 1) - 2.
-To re-elect the following Directors of the Company retiring pursuant to Regulation 93 of the Company's Constitution:
+1. To receive and adopt the Directors' Statement and Audited Financial Statements of the Company and the Group for the financial year ended 31 December 2018 together with the Auditors' Report thereon.